 Among all the many joyful experiences Elizabeth Taylor had receiving jewelry only one was recorded on film.
 A friend had a camera rolling for about 20-seconds of silent footage when Mike Todd presented her with a ruby and diamond necklace, earrings and bracelet from Cartier while they were on vacation in August, 1957 at the Villa Fiorentina located at the tip of Saint Jean Cap Ferrat in the Cote d’Azur.
 (Film stills of the short movie are above.
 The clip can is below and, yes that is Eddie Fisher in the pool.)

-Since Taylor was pregnant with Liza Todd, the couple’s only child, when she received the jewels, some have hypothesized that the pieces might be an early push present.
+Since Taylor was pregnant with Liza Todd, the couple’s only child, when she received the jewels, some have hypothesized that the pieces might have been an early push present.
 It’s more likely the jewels were simply tokens of affection.
 Taylor’s radiance at the moment she put on the rubies in the little snippet of film instantly added a layer of movie star magic to the mid-century designs.
 Over time the jewels have become emblems of the couple’s short intense love story.

 It was the third marriage for each of them and it was a true romance accented with extraordinary jewelry.
 The flamboyant 47-year old movie producer first presented his 24 year-old bride with an incredible 29.5-carat diamond and platinum engagement ring, she referred to as her “ice skating rink.”
 He gave her a vintage diamond tiara to wear to the Oscars in 1957.
 She also put on the piece for the Cannes Film Festival the same year.
 Todd had the costume chandelier earrings he bought for her in Paris remade in diamonds and platinum back in the States.
 There were the rubies from Cartier among several other things.